-This easy homemade cranberry sauce recipe from scratch (also called cranberry jam) is a hit!
+This easy homemade cranberry sauce recipe from scratch (also called cranberry jam) is a hit with all age!
 It’s a cranberry sauce with orange, which makes it more of a gourmet cranberry sauce recipe—tart and still sweet.
-Add this to your cranberry fruit sauce recipes for Thanksgiving side dishes, topping for Thanksgiving turkey, appetizer for Christmas, or a relish dip.
+Add this to your cranberry fruit sauce recipes for Thanksgiving food, topping for Thanksgiving turkey, appetizer for Christmas recipes, or even a relish dip.

-Once you’ve made this easy cranberry sauce recipe, you’ll never go back to that cranberry sauce in a can (no matter how much your kids love to suction that stuff out).
+Once you’ve made this fresh cranberry sauce recipe, you’ll never go back to that cranberry sauce in a can (no matter how much your husband kids love to suction that stuff out).

-Before we get to how to make cranberry sauce, here are some common questions (FAQs) you may have when making homemade cranberry sauce (also sometimes called fresh cranberry relish or cranberry chutney):
+Before we get to how to make cranberry sauce, here are some common questions (FAQs) you may have when making a recipe for cranberry sauce (also sometimes called fresh cranberry relish or cranberry chutney):

 What do you use cranberry sauce for?